herojiadeche/Big-Data-Analysis-and-Project/README.md

     - Net migration.csv
     - Population.csv
     - Unemployment.csv

+ 8. Because of GitHub’s file size limitation, 'All_prefectures_buildings_with_migration.csv' is not included in this repository.
+Please download it directly from Kaggle: https://www.kaggle.com/datasets/brianmcgloughlin/japanese-housing-prices-2005-2024.
+This is the main dataset used in this study.

- 8. Please open Anaconda, click Jupyter Notebook.
+ 9. Please open Anaconda, click Jupyter Notebook.
 Then find 'data_preparation.ipynb' file in your own computer.
 Please run the code for data preparation.
 It will produce the three csv files for further steps:
  - kanto_house_price_cleaned_2014_2023.csv
  - japan_indicators_filtered.csv
  - kanto_house_price_with_indicators.csv (the final combined dataset)

- 9. Please open 'tokyo_house_model.ipynb' file in your own computer, then run the code.
+ 10. Please open 'tokyo_house_model.ipynb' file in your own computer, then run the code.
 It includes all steps from data cleaning to SHAP analysis visualisation.